mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

 Before we move on and remove IF sentences we should decide if its an *essential* one or an *accidental* If.

-To check this out we will look for answers in real world through bijection.
+To check this out we will look for answers in real-world through bijection.

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)